boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ***Legend Text***

-You can edit the trendline legend by the `Legend Text` text box.
-By default, the `Legend Text` renders are based on the Line type and Series name.
+You can edit the trendline legend using the `Legend Text` text box.
+By default, the `Legend Text` is rendered based on the Line type and Series name.

 ***Series***

-You can change the series to which series have to show the trendline by the `Series` dropdown option.
+You can change the series to which the series have to show the trendline by the `Series` dropdown option.

 ***Line Type***

-You can select line type by the `Line Type` dropdown option(Linear, Exponential, Logarithmic, Power, and Polynomial).
+You can select the line type using the `Line Type` dropdown option (Linear, Exponential, Logarithmic, Power, and Polynomial).

 ***Line Color***

-You can change the color of the trendline by the `Line Color` color picker.
+You can change the color of the trendline using the `Line Color` color picker.

 ***Line Style***

-You can change the style of the trendline by the `Line Style` drop down option(Solid, Dot, Dash, DotDash, LongDash, and LongDashDotDot).
+You can change the style of the trendline using the `Line Style` dropdown option (Solid, Dot, Dash, DotDash, LongDash, and LongDashDotDot).

 ### Delete Trendline